rodrihgh/rodrihgh.github.io/_projects/user-activity-detection.md

 network than you can technically serve.
 The reason why this works is because not all users want to communicate at the same time.
 Imagine a 5G mobile cell can provide resources for 100 users at the same time.
-If the antenna in the cell knows that only 1 out of 10 users are actually active at any given time, then it can promise connection to up to 1000 users as long as the activity rate stays at that level.
+If the antenna in the cell knows that only 1 out of 10 users are indeed active at any given time, then it can promise coverage to up to 1000 users as long as the activity rate does not exceed that threshold.

 In order to keep track of their activity, every user receives a unique word to transmit to the antenna whenever they want to connect.
-So for example when Alice needs connection she will inform the antenna by saying the word Apple.
+So for example Alice will get the word Apple.
 Bob will use Banana instead, Carol will go with Cherry, and so on.
-If users shouted their connection words out loud all at once the antenna would not understand anything but fruity gibberish, but if only _some_ users do, it may manage to tell apples from pears.
+If users start shouting their connection words _all_ at once the antenna will not understand anything but fruity gibberish, but if only _some_ users do, it may manage to tell apples from pears.

 This is what I mean by compressed information.
-The only thing the antenna receives is a short and juicy fruit salad from which it has to guess which users are active and which ones are not.
-Thus, every colored stripe in the pictures accounts for a single user's activity.
+The only thing the antenna receives is a tiny and juicy fruit salad that will hopefully tell which users are active and which ones are not.
+Thus, every colored stripe in the pictures accounts for the activity of one single user.
-Intense colors indicate intense activity, i.e., "how loud" the antenna perceives the corresponding connection word.
-On the other hand, White regions are groups of inactive users.
+Intense colors indicate intense activity, i.e., _how loud_ the antenna perceives the corresponding connection word.
+On the other hand, white regions are groups of inactive users.
-Every picture contains two columns, left for the original information and right for the reconstruction, so you can actually assess how well the reconstruction process went.
+On top of that, every picture contains two columns, left for the original information and right for the reconstruction.

 ## Phone waves, complex numbers and colors